Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample04_PublishingEvents.md

 When events are passed in this form, the `EventProducerClient` will package them as a single publishing operation.
 When the set is published, the result is atomic; either publishing was successful for all events, or it has failed for all events.
 Partial success or failure when publishing a batch is not possible.

 When published, the `EventHubProducerClient` will receive an acknowledgment from the Event Hubs service; so long as no exception is thrown by this call, your application can consider publishing successful.
 The service assumes responsibility for delivery of the set.
-All of your event data will be published to one of the Event Hub partitions, thought here may be a slight delay until it is available to be read.
+All of your event data will be published to one of the Event Hub partitions, though there may be a slight delay until it is available to be read.

 ```C# Snippet:EventHubs_Sample04_NoBatch
 var connectionString = "<< CONNECTION STRING FOR THE EVENT HUBS NAMESPACE >>";